kamilburda/batcher/docs/sections/Customizing-Export.md

 **I need every layer to have the same background.**

-1. In the preview to the right, right-click on the layer name you want to be your background.
+1. In GIMP, assign a color tag to the layer(s) you want to consider background (right-click on a layer → `Color Tags` → choose your color).
-2. Check `Background`.
-A tag icon will be displayed next to the layer name.
+2. In the plug-in, the color tag will be displayed next to the layer name(s).
-3. To add more layers as background, repeat steps 1 and 2.
-If you need to achieve a particular order of background layers, you need to reorder the layers in GIMP (i.e. outside the plug-in).
-The plug-in will sync with the changes done in GIMP.
-4. Add the "Insert background layers" procedure.
+3. Add the "Insert background layers" procedure.
 If needed, you may place this procedure after "Use layer size" by dragging it onto "Use layer size".
-5. If you want to perform [batch editing](Batch-Editing.md) rather than export, you may want to merge the inserted background with each layer.
+4. If you want to perform [batch editing](Batch-Editing.md) rather than export, you may want to merge the inserted background with each layer.
 To do so, add the "Merge background" procedure.

 **I want to save the image as a multi-page PDF file.**